idamakela/expressJS/README.md

 ## API KEY

 This API uses a query API key.
-To make a request with an API key: request for `http://localhost:PORT?apiKey=API_KEY`, where PORT is changed to the localhost port the server is running on and change the API_KEY to your API key.
+To make a request with an API key: request for `http://localhost:PORT?apiKey=VALID_API_KEY`, where `PORT` is changed to the localhost port the server is running on and change the `VALID_API_KEY` to your API key.

 _Psst!
 Try API_KEY = 8_